Grafrajohn/GrahamArt/_drafts/2020-03-21-corona-epidemic-arts.md

 ## Galleries closed

-Finally there are art galleries which are themselves businesses and provide a lifeline to artists and eclectic collection of high quality art for the public.
+Finally there are art galleries which are themselves businesses and provide a lifeline to artists and eclectic collections of high quality art for the public.